Dutch NL English EN French FR German DE Spanish ES

 A diverse menu.

 Whilst I have never, personally, seen White Storks at Mana Pools I have, nevertheless, seen many other species.
-I’m sure there are a further many species there that I have not seen.
+I’m sure there are many further species there that I have not seen.
 Those that I have seen, however, I have usually been able to photograph at leisure.
 Yellow Billed, Saddle Billed, Woolly Necked, Marabou and Open Billed, to name but a few.

 Saddle Billed Stork